hmccode/hmccode.github.io/_posts/2016-10-10-source-code-projects.md

 ##### Spa

-This repository contains the Mosaic back office (Adarsh).
+This repository contains the Mosaic back office.

 ##### In House

-This repository contains the Mosaic In House portal (Adarsh).
+This repository contains the Mosaic In House portal.

 ##### Mobile Apps

 Although it is part of Mosaic, we opted to make this a project on its own i.e. MosaicMobileApps.
-It contains Mosaic Mobile Apps (Adarsh).
+It contains Mosaic Mobile Apps.

 ##### Sites